kwaldenphd/football-structured-data/mapping.md

 115- However, the map project will not be published or shared until you click the `Publish` blue rectangular icon on the bottom left-hand side of the page.
 - [Prof. Walden's sample map for this lab](https://kwalden.carto.com/builder/be217bb8-46f4-47a1-83dc-96ccd200e175/embed)

+### Carto Discussion/Reflection Questions

+- How does working in this mapping tool shape your understanding of the data?
+- What types of visualizations (or aggregations) were you able to generate using this tool?
+- How could those visualizations shape or impact your understanding of the data?
+- What additional questions do you have about this data (or these datasets)?
+Where would you go next with exploring this dataset using some of the analysis or visualization tools/approaches?
+- Other comments/questions/observations

 ### Additional Resources

 <p align="center"><a href="https://github.com/kwaldenphd/carto-tutorial/blob/master/screenshots/Capture_22.PNG?raw=true"><img class="size-full wp-image-459 aligncenter" src="https://github.com/kwaldenphd/carto-tutorial/blob/master/screenshots/Capture_22.PNG?raw=true" alt="" width="340" height="299" /></a></p>